ryan-hill83/SS-Premium-Apparel/README.md

 - Pagination at Bottom with Previous and Next Buttons.
 - Mobile Responsive.

-This project is built with React and good ol' plain CSS.
+This project is built with React and plain ol' CSS.

 Things I would have done differently with no time contraints: